 Beaver trappers in particular, are advised to watch for otter sign and modify set placements where necessary.
 The Ohio State Trappers Association and the Division of Wildlife have published a guide on how to recognize otter sign and use various otter avoidance techniques while trapping for beaver in areas closed to otter trapping.
 A copy of the publication and reports about observing otters in Ohio can be ordered by calling 1-800-WILDLIFE.

 Ohio is among the nation's leading producers of raw furs.
-Last year, there were 89 licensed fur dealers and 16,000 licensed fur takers in the state.
+Currently, there are 52 licensed fur dealers and over 17,000 licensed fur takers in the state.